lsst-ts/tssw_developer_guide/doc/development-guidelines/tools/docker/developing-cscs-with-docker.rst

 .. note:: You'll need to logout and login again for this change to take effect.

-The next step is to change group ownership of the tsrepos to saluser and set the default group set bit so that future files and directory are owned by saluser.
+The next step is to change group ownership of the ts_repos to saluser and set the default group set bit so that future files and directory are owned by saluser.

 .. prompt:: bash